kloimhardt/blog/docs/_posts/2025-03-12-scicloj_cli.md

 With its narrow use-case and a file-based Figwheel-reload approach, SciKloj could tailor customize linters like clj-kondo.
 This linting will mellow the general Lisp problem of unbalanced parentheses.
 It will not go away and will always be a problem for beginners and a disadvantage over Python.
 Within SciKloj, I argue this to accept and trust that users will eventually master slurping and barfing within an IDE later on.

-Clay's browser window offers lots of space for additional linting information, e.g. statically inferred types.
+Clay's browser window offers lots of space for additional linting information.
+That Clojure is both dynamically typed and functional puts it in a unique position for science, but with proper instrumentation of its functions there is no reason why in certain cases it shouldn't be possible to display statically inferred types.
 Also a sophisticated debugger like Flowstorm could be part of the Clay experience.

 ### Printline debugging
 Despite all sorts of sophisticated debugging tools, the hallmark of the file-based approach is printline debugging.
 For this, S-expressions are cumbersome.
 But Clojure since long has a solution: reader conditionals.
-I call this the "double-comma" solution to printline debugging.
+I call this solution to printline debugging the "double-comma" solution (capturing this name from a concept that in reality has a related but slightly different purpose).
 Bypassing S-expressions for printline debugging with the double-comma approach is a great idea.

 Sometimes "slow calculations" are held against executing whole files.
 I think the chances of creating something slow are greatly overestimated.
 Just in case, the first advice should be to use temporary data-files.
 In case of further problems, maybe there is a bug in Clay so a minimal use-case is needed.
 Or maybe a switch to Jupyter notebooks is best (next to Clay, SciKloj also provides a Jupyter kernel).

+There is also the "Clerk" method which in a way can be said to automate this use of temporary data-files.
+It caches all calculations persistently, so even after JVM restart the cache will be hit in case of unchanged code.

 There is a certain other idea for dealing with "slow calculations" which I am opposed to.
 It is a certain kind of REPL-ish concept that must never be introduced within Clay and the Figwheel-reload approach.